ADGEfficiency/dsr-rl/PITCHME.md

 Difficult to train

 ---
 ### iid

 Fundamental assumption in statistical learning

-Independent and identically distributed
+**Independent and identically distributed**

 In statistical learning one always assumes the training set is independently drawn from a fixed distribution

 ---
 ### A few things about training neural networks

-1 - Learning rate
+1. Learning rate

-2 - Batch size
+2. Batch size

-3 - Scaling / preprocessing
+3. Scaling / preprocessing

 Does anyone know what these are?

 How do they affect each other?

 ---
 ### Learning rate

 Controls the strength of weight updates performed by the optimizer (SGD, RMSprop, ADAM etc)